zoom/zoomapps-sample-js/README.md

 ### Keeping secrets secret

 This application makes use of your Zoom App Client ID and Client Secret as well as a custom secret for signing session cookies.
-During development,
+During development, the application will read from the .env file. ;

-> :warning: **Never commit your .env file to version control:** The file likely contains Zoom App Credentials and Session Secrets

 In order to align with security best practices, this application does not read from the .env file in production mode.

 This means you'll want to set environment variables on the hosting platform that you' re using instead of within the .env file.
 This might include using a secret manager or a CI/CD pipeline.

+> :warning: **Never commit your .env file to version control:** The file likely contains Zoom App Credentials and Session Secrets

 ### Code Style